-This feathery white baboon almost looks real.
-You’ll never believe what he’s really made of: paper!
-Canadian sculptor Calvin Nicholls shapes animals out of thousands of tiny pieces of paper.
-So we asked him how he does it.
-All that fuzzy fur is made out of rectangles of paper ½-inch wide.
-He cuts 50 little slits in each piece of paper to make all the little hairs.
-Then he glues down those pieces of paper, with just the fuzzy part sticking out.
-He squeezes about 25 of them in each tiny 1-inch-by-1-inch area, to make lots of fuzziness.
-It takes him about 10 hours to study the animal and sketch drawings of it, then about 8 hours to cut and glue all that paper to match it.
-At least when he’s done, he has a new pet that doesn’t need to be fed!
+You’ll never believe what this fuzzy white baboon is made of: paper!
+Canadian sculptor Calvin Nicholls makes all kinds of paper animals.
+He takes rectangles of paper ½-inch wide and cuts 50 little slits in each one to make teeny hairs.
+Then he glues them down close together with just the fuzzy part sticking out.
+It takes him about 10 hours to sketch a drawing, then about 8 hours to cut and glue the paper to make a sculpture.
+At least he now has a pet that doesn’t need to be fed!

 Wee ones: If Calvin glues the next 5 pieces of paper onto that baboon, what numbers would he say to count them?